0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ![|900](../../zzz_res/attachments/nginx-alias-traversal.png)

+Read [Hunting for Nginx Alias Traversals in the wild](https://labs.hakaioffsec.com/nginx-alias-traversal/) to better understand the vulnerability and how to exploit it

 ### *IIS Tilde Enumeration Scanner

 **Add an Active Scanner check** for detecting IIS Tilde Enumeration vulnerability and **add a new tab in the Burp UI to manually exploit the vulnerability**.